1991 state visit by Elizabeth II to the United States

 From 14 to 26 May 1991, Queen Elizabeth II, made a state visit to the United States with her husband, Prince Philip, Duke of Edinburgh.
 She was received by President George H. W. Bush on 14 May 1991.
-The visit marked the third time she undertook a state visit to the United States as monarch and it was her fourth official visit overall.
+The visit marked the third time she undertook a state visit to the United States as monarch, being her fourth official visit overall.

 Schedule

 Queen Elizabeth II and Prince Philip, Duke of Edinburgh were formally welcomed on the South Lawn of the White House by President George H. W. Bush and First Lady Barbara Bush.
-The UK and U.S. national anthems were played during the military ceremony accompanied by firing of gun salutes to mark the occasion.
+The UK and U.S. national anthems were played during the military ceremony, accompanied by the firing of gun salutes to mark the occasion.
 The Queen also inspected the Guard of Honor.
 During the visit, she planted a little-leaf linden on the South Lawn.
-A state dinner was served in the royal couple's honor on the night of 14 May.
-The Queen addressed a joint session of the Congress on 16 May 1991, becoming the first British monarch to do so.
-Subsequently, she visited Miami and Tampa in Florida, Austin, San Antonio, and Houston in Texas, and Lexington in Kentucky.
+The Queen then visited the Arlington National Cemetery and laid a wreath the Tomb of the Unknown Soldier.
+A state dinner was served in the royals' honor on the night of 14 May.
+On 15 May, the Queen toured northeast Washington, D.C. and attended a lunch at a celebration of British film and television.
+On the same day, she attended a garden party on the grounds of the British embassy.
+The President and the First Lady then took the Queen and the Duke to a game of Baltimore Orioles.
+On 16 May, the Queen watched King Lear acted at the Folger Shakespeare Theater and The Taming of the Shrew at the Fillmore School.
+The Queen addressed a joint session of Congress on 16 May 1991, becoming the first British monarch to do so.
+Subsequently, she set off for visits to Miami and Tampa in Florida, Austin, San Antonio, and Houston in Texas, and Lexington in Kentucky.